raboley/FFXI-NavMesh-builder/README.md

 * Devi Ltti for his zone.dat list and fixes to Vultures collision mesh extraction tool.
 * Vulture for his collision mesh extraction tool.
-* Atom0s and EliteMMO for producing the current memory reading api.
 * The DarkStar project / Topaz team for providing invaluable insight into the underlying workings of the game.

  Collision obj files can be found in here - Map Collision obj files folder.